controlshift/prague-client/README.md

 `pusherpublickey`: Again, only use if you are hosting your own server.

-`tags`: A comma-sepparated list of alphanumeric strings; any successful charges made with this widget will be tagged with these tags in the prague server
+`tags`: A comma-separated list of alphanumeric strings; any successful charges made with this widget will be tagged with these tags in the prague server

 ## Callbacks